-After examining a database with over 28 million users and their 61 million passwords, researchers discovered that an alarming 52% of people used either the same password, or a very similar variant of the same password, over multiple different services.
-Most people understand that this is not the most secure decision, but continue to reuse their passwords out of convenience, and to avoid password stress.
+Passwords recycling is a rampant problem.
+In a survey by TechRepublic, a shocking 53% of people admitted to using the same password across multiple accounts – a clear case of poor password hygiene.
+Most people have heard the general advice ‘don’t reuse passwords’ and understand that this practice is not the most secure, but continue to reuse passwords out of convenience and to avoid password stress.
 Nobody wants to have to remember a 16-digit password for every single one of their accounts, especially when getting locked out of an important account can cause hours of lost work time.
-Many people may also hold onto the misconception that they won’t be the one unfortunate enough to be caught up in a breach.
+Many people may also hold onto the misconception that they won’t ever be the person unfortunate enough to be caught up in a breach.

 Whatever your reason for doing it, reusing passwords is a practice best left behind.